nbogojevic/midea-beautiful-air/README.md

 * appliance name (read-only).
 Set through Midea mobile application.
 * appliance serial number (read-only)
 * appliance IPv4 address (read-only)
-* token and key for local network access (read-only)
+* token and key for local network access (read-only, only v3 appliances)
+* filter replacement indicator (boolean, read-only, if supported on appliance)
+* pump on/off switch (boolean, can be set, if supported on appliance)
+* defrosting mode indicator (boolean, read-only, if supported on appliance)
+* internal error code (read-only)

 ## Discovery

-This library discovers appliances on local network.
+This library is able to discover appliances on local network.
 This is done by broadcasting UDP packets on all local networks interfaces to ports 6445.
 Appliances will respond to this broadcast with their description packet.
 Following discovery, communication switchers to TCP over port 6444.
-This communication is encrypted, and the library needs a token and a key for each appliance.
-This can be either provided or retrieved from Midea app account.
+This communication is encrypted, and, for appliances with version 3 firmware the library needs a token/key combination associated to each appliance.
+This can be either provided as arguments or retrieved from Midea app account.
+Once obtained, the token/key pair can be reused for an appliance multiple times.
 The library can also retrieve the list of registered appliances from Midea app account and obtain additional information for devices (eg. name).

 Library connects to Midea cloud API using credentials from NetHome Plus mobile app.
 You can use other Midea app mobile applications if you obtain their application key and id.
 See [midea_beautiful_dehumidifier/midea.py](midea_beautiful_dehumidifier/midea.py) for some examples.
 Application key and application id must match, otherwise library won't be able to sign in.

 The discovery should work on Linux and Windows based systems, however it doesn't work in Windows Subsystem for Linux and may not work in Docker containers or VMs depending on network setup.
 For example, VM or container needs to have rights to broadcast to physical network to make discovery work.
 On workaround is to run discovery from non-virtualized environment host.

+If this discovery mechanism doesn't work on particular set-up, it is still possible to either target appliances directly using their IP address when it is known or to retrieve or setting their status using cloud service.

 ### Network considerations

 Discovery requires that both appliance and the machine performing discovery are present on the same subnet.
 Discovery process will issue UDP broadcast request on the local private networks discovered from host's network adapters.
 The library only scans private network ranges using this method (e.g. 10.0.0.0 – 10.255.255.255, 	172.16.0.0 – 172.31.255.255 and 192.168.0.0 – 192.168.255.255) It is also possible to explicitly provide networks or even single addresses to scan and in this case there is no limitation on address ranges, however, beware of sending broadcast requests to public ip networks.

+## Local protocol support

+Library supports following protocols:

+* cloud based status reading and writing (no local access needed)
+* v3 local protocol with compatible devices (requires TOKEN/KEY combination)
+* v2 local protocol with compatible devices (TO BE TESTED)

 ## Logging